blinkerbit/aird/README.md

 - Super Search page: `http://localhost:8888/search`
 - Search with preset path: `http://localhost:8888/search?path=/specific/folder`

-### 🔗 File Sharing
+### 🔗 Enhanced File Sharing

-The file sharing feature allows you to create public, temporary links for files and directories:
+The enhanced file sharing feature allows you to create and manage public, temporary links for files and directories:

 1. **Access the Share Page:**
    - Navigate to `/share` after logging in